5 Years Ago, DC's Biggest Gamble Became A Billion Dollar Box Office Sensation

 In some ways, the DC Universe is still feeling the ramifications of this film's success.
 James Gunn and Peter Safran are preparing to reboot the entire franchise beginning with "Superman" next year.
 In the early going, Gunn seems to be taking some lessons from "Joker," broadly speaking, saying he plans to prioritize character over spectacle in the new DCU.
 However, he also intends to have everything occupy a single multiverse, rather than do Elseworlds projects like this.

 To my eye, as superhero films like "Shazam!
-Fury of the Gods," "Aquaman and the Lost Kingdom," "The Marvels," and even "Blue Beetle" have struggled at the box office, the lesson here is not so much in the contents of "Joker," but what it represents.
-Even as someone who doesn't care for the film one bit (just to put my cards on the table), I see the value in releasing a movie that doesn't require a lot of other viewing as homework.
-One that can truly stand on its own two feet, with its own identity.
+Fury of the Gods," "Aquaman and the Lost Kingdom," "The Marvels," and even "Blue Beetle" have struggled at the box office, the lesson here is not so much in the content of "Joker," but what it represents.
+Even as someone who doesn't care for the film one bit (just to put my cards on the table), I see the value in releasing a movie that doesn't require a lot of other viewing as homework — one that can truly stand on its own two feet, with its own identity.
 For better or worse, all of the Marvel films have to look and feel like they fit in that same sandbox.

 As we come up on 25 years of superhero films being the dominant force in pop culture, for them to stay relevant, we need more big swings like "Joker."
 We also need them to cost less than $200 million more frequently.
-Ironically enough, "Joker: Folie a Deux" carries a reported $200 million budget, sort of spitting in the face of what helped set the original apart in some ways.
+Ironically enough, the sequel "Joker: Folie a Deux" carries a reported $200 million budget, sort of spitting in the face of what helped set the original apart in some ways.

 Setting that aside, DC Studios, Marvel Studios, and anyone else adapting comic books for the big screen would do well to explore other genres and types of storytelling using these characters, rather than keep trying to slightly alter the same superhero tropes over and over again.